 Tarta de Santiago is one of Spain’s oldest and most treasured recipes, and the dessert is said to date all the way back to the Middle Ages.
 Although unassuming on the outside, Tarta de Santiago is emblematic of Spain’s complex religious and military history.
 Today, it’s one of the most recognizable dishes in Spain’s culture.

-Read below to find out how Tarta de Santiago has stood the test of time and become one of the hallmarks of Spanish cuisine.
+Read below to find out how Tarta de Santiago has stood the test of time and become one of the hallmarks of Spanish desserts.

 What is a Tarta de Santiago?